Home ยป Home Styling Tips ยป Imperfect Home Decor Ideas

 Ok, so how do we go about achieving imperfect home styling?
 Here are 4 ways I keep things authentic:

-1. Something Old
+1. Include Something Old

 Years ago, I remember hearing design advice that every room needs something old. (kind of like that bygone wedding advice of something borrowed, something blue…) By nature, something old adds a subtle, lovely imperfection.